mrirecon/physics-recon/README.md

 The script `all.sh` can be used to run all reconstructions.

+Total runtime of these scripts should around 30 min to 1.5 h.

 # BART version

 All reconstructions are based on the Berkeley Advanced Reconstruction Toolbox